Link to the online application service

 The Finnish Society of Sciences and Letters have their own prizes but also administer and help with the decision of others.

-Two teacher prizes are annually awarded to prominent upper secondary teachers for education in the humanities, social sciences and natural sciences.
+Three teacher prizes are annually awarded to prominent upper secondary teachers for education in the humanities, social sciences and natural sciences.
 An important criterion for the prize is that the students of the receiver of the prize must have applied to universities within the respective areas.
+Former recipients.

 The Society’s medal in bronze or silver, crafted by Alexander Baharev, is awarded based on special actions for the Society.